dojo/docs/dojox/string/Builder.rst

  * insert
  * toString

-In general, the only methods used are ~append~ and ~toString~.  ~concat~ and ~appendArray~ are basically versions of ~append~; ~clear~ cleans out the internal string buffer.
+In general, the only methods used are _append_ and _toString_.  _concat_ and _appendArray_ are basically versions of _append_; _clear_ cleans out the internal string buffer.

-~replace~, ~remove~ and ~insert~ all work on existing internal string buffers; ~replace~ functions exactly like String.replace.  ~remove~ will pull N characters beginning at idx:
+_replace_, _remove_ and _insert_ all work on existing internal string buffers; _replace_ functions exactly like String.replace.  _remove_ will pull N characters beginning at idx:

 .. code-block :: javascript
   :linenos:

   sb.remove(index, numChars);

-~insert~ will place a string at index:
+_insert_ will place a string at index:

 .. code-block :: javascript
   :linenos:

   sb.insert(index, "The rain in Spain falls mainly on the plain");

-For a reference on how the Builder was optimized, please see [[http://www.sitepen.com/blog/2008/05/09/string-performance-an-analysis/|String Performance, an Analysis]] and [[http://www.sitepen.com/blog/2008/06/09/string-performance-getting-good-performance-from-internet-explorer/|String Performance: Getting Good Performance from Internet Explorer]].
+For a reference on how the Builder was optimized, please see http://www.sitepen.com/blog/2008/05/09/string-performance-an-analysis/ and http://www.sitepen.com/blog/2008/06/09/string-performance-getting-good-performance-from-internet-explorer/.